 Each GLOBE cloud observation contains information about the percent of sky covered by clouds, the presence of obscurations, and surface conditions (e.g., snow or ice on the ground).
 An obscuration occurs when more than 25% of the sky is obscured by either sand, smoke, haze, heavy snow, fog, spray, dust, blowing snow, heavy rain, or volcanic ash, preventing the user from seeing the sky or clouds.
-Optional fields for cloud observations are: sky color (https://www.globe.gov/web/s-cool/home/observation-and-reporting/sky-visibility); presence of low-, mid-, and high-level clouds and contrails; types of clouds and contrails (https://www.globe.gov/web/s-cool/home/observation-and-reporting/cloud-type); and opacity (https://www.globe.gov/web/s-cool/home/observation-and-reporting/cloud-visual-opacity; see Table 1).
+Optional fields for cloud observations are: sky color, sky visibility, presence of low-, mid-, and high-level clouds and contrails, and opacity (see Table 1 and Image 1).

 Users are encouraged to conduct their observations in an outdoor area with a relatively unobstructed view of the sky.
 Users have the option to take photographs of the sky (north, south, east, west, up) and surface conditions (down).
-The GLOBE Observer mobile app guides users to align their smartphone camera in the correct direction and tilted to a 14 degree angle, then automatically takes the photographs
+The GLOBE Observer mobile app guides users to align their smartphone camera in the correct direction and tilted to a 14 degree angle, then automatically takes the photographs.
+Table 1 shows the required and optional fields for both GLOBE-trained participants and GLOBE Observer users.
+Data submitted via email cannot include images.
+The GLOBE Program's Data Entry website has more information.